fangshing4/GA-Deploy/README.md

 # GA-Deploy

-This is a deployment pipeline
+This is a deployment pipeline for test.